francoisp/rosettable/readme.md

 cd rosettable
 npm i
 ```
-5. run all test (testing assumes mysql>=5.7 and postgres>=11 running on localhost for simplicity, look at rosettable.js for the connection strings) This creates a database and mapping and some tests triggers and runs some tests.
+3. run all test (testing assumes mysql>=5.7 and postgres>=11 running on localhost for simplicity, look at rosettable.js for the connection strings) This creates a database and mapping and some tests triggers and runs some tests.
 ```
 bash ./setupandtest.sh --mysqlrootpass $mysqlrootpass --postgresport $postgresport --postgresuser $PGUSERWITHSUPER --postgrespass  $PGUSERPASS
 ```

-To use in your project, you'll need to fiddle a bit: you need to add a user to your mysql db, give it replication rights, and put those credentials as well as creds to your posgres db in the main rosettable.js file, and run this as a seperate process, with (if you start to dig this you should use pm2):
+To use in your project, you'll need to fiddle a bit: you need to add a user to your mysql db, give it replication rights, and put those credentials as well as creds to your posgres db in a rosettable.conf file and run this as a seperate process, with (if you start to dig this you should use pm2):
 ```
 	node rosettable.js
 ```

- External configs and maybe a webservice might be coming next.
+A webservice might be coming next.
 Please let me know if this is useful, cheerio, stay safe.:	[🌈]( https://www.youtube.com/watch?v=zsk6z9O1WmE)

 PS: I'm releasing this under the GPL.
 If your commercial project could use this, let me know.
 We can do a support contract and/or a special license, or MIT.